unspecifier/quizzler/src/markdown/nha-practice-1.md

 > Accepting the payer's reimbursement as payment in full is "accepting assignment."
 - ✅ The payer should send reimbursement directly to the provider with the exception of copays and deductibles.
 > If block 13, which indicates approval of assignment of benefits, is signed, the payer has permission from the patient to send the reimbursement directly to the provider.
-- ❌ The provider should bill the patient for any difference between the amount billed and the amount reimbursed by the paye
+- ❌ The provider should bill the patient for any difference between the amount billed and the amount reimbursed by the payer.
 > This outcome will occur if "No" is checked in block 27 on the CMS-1500, indicating that the provider does not accept assignment.
 This is not the same as assignment of benefits.
 ## Question 98 of 100
 Which of the following is a federal government health insurance program?